Comparing StoneX Group (SNEX) & Its Competitors

 |2.41

-StoneX Group presently has a consensus target price of $70.00, suggesting a potential upside of 20.86%.
-As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 0.48%.
-Given StoneX Group’s stronger consensus rating and higher probable upside, analysts plainly believe StoneX Group is more favorable than its competitors.
+StoneX Group currently has a consensus target price of $70.00, indicating a potential upside of 15.95%.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential downside of 2.82%.
+Given StoneX Group’s stronger consensus rating and higher probable upside, research analysts clearly believe StoneX Group is more favorable than its peers.

-This table compares StoneX Group and its competitors revenue, earnings per share and valuation.
+This table compares StoneX Group and its peers revenue, earnings per share and valuation.

 |Gross Revenue